 It’ll help students connect with you emotionally and remind them you’re all in the same boat.
 Even if you don’t want to talk on camera, you can create a slideshow using still photos.
 Start with our Self-Introduction template and adapt it with your own images and favorite colors, as in the video below.

-Here’s a quick, effective video idea for English teachers: Have students illustrate a poem.
+Here’s a quick, effective remote learning video idea for English teachers: Have students illustrate a poem.
 Letting students choose their own images can help you see how well they understand the descriptive language and symbolism in the text.

 This project is easy to scale to different grade levels.
 Younger students can illustrate shorter, simpler poems.
 High school students can illustrate more complicated literature.
 And making the project a video offers students a new way to express their ideas without coming up with words, making it a good choice for ELL students.